How Do Tariffs Affect the Stock Market? - Investment Guide

 Financial Technology Analyst • 10+ years in fintech and payments

-How do tariffs affect the stock market in 2025?
-Learn about tariff impact on stocks, calculate your portfolio exposure, see real examples from Trump and Biden eras, and discover which sectors face the highest risk.
+How do tariffs affect the stock market?
+Learn about tariff impact on stocks, calculate your portfolio exposure, see real examples from the 2025 trade war escalation, and discover which sectors face the highest risk in 2026.

 Definition: Tariffs raise import costs, compress corporate margins, and increase market volatility; the impact varies by sector based on supply chains and pricing power.